slcorp/RTView-3D/README.md

 Double click the name of a display to open and view it in real-time.
 ```
 This sample display is configured to reference a copy of the threejs html snippets from localhost.
 Simply select the threejs instance object and in the property sheet to the right, find the 'Source' property.
+Select the threejs html snippet you uploaded and choose OK to make it the one use in the display.

-Paste in the URL of the threejs html snippet you uploaded to make it active.
-Once loaded you can experiment with the variables that are surfaced to control various aspects of the threejs model.
+Select File from the pulldown menu bar and choose Save to save the display you just edited.
+Select the Preview option (the eyeball icon) in the upper right of RTDraw to put RTDraw into interactive mode.
+Then you can experiment with the variables that are surfaced to control various aspects of the threejs model.

-You can experiment with the editing features of RTDraw to make changes to these displays or create your own.
+Select the Preview icon again to return to Edit mode where you can explore other editing features of RTDraw to make changes to these displays or create your own.

 ## Achieved Goals
 In this RTView JavaScript you will have achieved the following: